SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture11_Join_Algorithms.md

       > table, I don't understand this, for simple nested loop joins, I think
       > the inner table should be the smaller one as it will be read multiple
       > times.
+      >
+      > Future steve: I think this is not a deterministic problem, why not just
+      > calculate the costs during the optimization stage.
+      >
+      > Join reorder

       1. Simple nested loop join